Shorty but Goody

 6 Helpful / 0 Not

 Pros: Makes nice use of the creek and the limited elevation.
-I really enjoyed holes 1-7 and 16-18.
+I really enjoyed holes 1-7.
 The last 3 holes are across the street.
 16's basket is across from parking area.
 Holes 3,4 and 5 run along a creek.
 Hole 3 runs parallel to the creek with no room to work with between you and the creek which is on your right.
 It is an intimidating looking basket location to some, but there is a spot to climb down and the water is not too deep to see through it, so you should not lose a disc on hole 3.
 So let her rip with no worries.
 I have never looked at the water level behind holes 4 and 5 or to see if there is a safe place to walk down, so you might want to check it out before you throw.
 Decent variety of required shots.
 Moderate number of trees, but not enough to annoy those golfers that don't like heavily wooded courses.
 I love heavily wooded courses and although hideaway is not heavily wooded it has enough to keep golfers like me interested.
 Not too hard of a course to introduce new players to our sport.
 It might be a better hook with which to catch new people than a typical wide open city park cram job with walkers everywhere or people flying kites in the fairways.
 Plenty of places to rest or refresh.

 Cons: Not enough trash cans.
 Sort of hard to navigate. if it is busy a few holes can be dangerous.
 Needs better signage.

 Other Thoughts: This is an original course in my opinion.
 It isn't like any that I have previously played.
 It has a good amount of shade even though it is not heavily wooded, but it is not lightly wooded.
 Enjoy a quick cool round.

 6 of 6 people found this review helpful.